- Topics Covered

 A Microsoft Account is a generic term that refers to an account in any Microsoft cloud based Active Directory.
-Typically this is invisible to you so you would know your accounts as belonging to one or more services you use.
-Examples of these services are:Office 365 for your work or school
+You might know your account(s) as belonging to one or more services you use.
+Examples of these services are:

 - Xbox LIVE